 Overcoming Dead Butt Syndrome

-If you have joint pain, a recent injury, unstable balance, or don’t know how to get started, schedule a 30-minute exercise review with me so I can help put together a safe and effective exercise routine personalized for you.
+If you have joint pain, a recent injury, poor balance, or don’t know where to start, I can help.

 Susan Brady